anshul-3000/Drowsiness_detection/README.md

 ---

-## License

-This project is released under the MIT License.
-Add a `LICENSE` file if you want to make it explicit.

----

 ## Contact

 If you want improvements (requirements.txt, GitHub Actions workflow, nicer README with badges and screenshots, or a cleaned code refactor), tell me and I will generate them for you.